postodolearn/rsschool-cv/cv.md

 ## Skills

 At the moment I don't have any programming skills that I would consider worthy of adding, if they appear I will update the list

+## Work experience

+I have no experience in this industry at the moment

+## Education

+This is my first course

+## English language skills

+I understand spoken and written language well, but my writing or communication skills are rather weak